KarimIO/KarimIO.github.io/_posts/2020-02-06-through-the-scope.markdown

 ---

-**Author's note:** Special thanks to Arwa Hezzah and Laila Ghoneim who helped me with editing the article.
+**Author's note:** Special thanks to Arwa Hezzah and Laila Ghoneim who helped me with editing the article, and Ingie Gohar for the picture!
 This story is a work of fiction, but is inspired by the carnage that comes to civilians with every war, not just that between Turkey and Kurdish Syria.

 ---